Spain Diplomatic Profile

 Diplomatic

-Spain’s closest diplomatic partners are Andorra, France, and Germany.
-Most adversarial: North Korea, Russia, and Israel.
+Spain’s closest diplomatic partners are France, Andorra, and Netherlands.
+Most adversarial: North Korea, Israel, and Russia.

 Regime Relations